idaholab/moose/framework/doc/content/source/materials/InterpolatedStatefulMaterial.md

-# InterpolatedStatefulMaterial
+# InterpolatedStatefulMaterial...

-!syntax description /Materials/InterpolatedStatefulMaterial
+!syntax description /Materials/InterpolatedStatefulMaterialReal

 ## Description

 `InterpolatedStatefulMaterial` reconstitutes the old state of a material property from the old state of the AuxVariables holding the projected components of the material property.

+Variants include:
+- `InterpolatedStatefulMaterialReal`
+- `InterpolatedStatefulMaterialRealVectorValue`
+- `InterpolatedStatefulMaterialRankTwoTensor`
+- `InterpolatedStatefulMaterialRankFourTensor`

 This object is set up by the [ProjectedStatefulMaterialStorageAction](ProjectedStatefulMaterialStorageAction.md).

-!syntax parameters /Materials/InterpolatedStatefulMaterial
+!syntax parameters /Materials/InterpolatedStatefulMaterialReal

-!syntax inputs /Materials/InterpolatedStatefulMaterial
+!syntax inputs /Materials/InterpolatedStatefulMaterialReal

-!syntax children /Materials/InterpolatedStatefulMaterial
+!syntax children /Materials/InterpolatedStatefulMaterialReal

 !bibtex bibliography